Conservation grazing: History

-Historically grasslands, grazing animals, herbivores, were a crucial part of the ecosystem ecosystems.
+Historically grasslands, grazing animals, herbivores, were a crucial part of the ecosystems.
 When grazers are removed, previously grazed lands may show a decline in both the density and the diversity of the vegetation loss of biodiversity, and wildfires.
 The history of the land may help ecologists and conservationists determine the best approach to a conservation project.

 Historic threats to grasslands began with land conversion to crop fields and working landscapes.
 As of 2017, approximately 20% of native grazing lands worldwide have been transformed into crops resulting in a 60% loss of soil carbon.
 This shift allowed for improper land management techniques and more recently to the spread of woody plants due to a lack of management and to climate change.
 Overgrazing and trampling of soil and grasslands from human-introduced livestock has led to reduction in vegetation cover, increased soil erosion from overexposure, and in more arid climate, desertification that is intensified by drought.
 Now, grazing lands are the most degraded land use worldwide.